-The Humanitarian Performance Targets included in CARE’s Humanitarian and Accountability Framework (HAF) are defined by CARE based on priorities and critical outcomes described by CARE’s Global Programme Strategy (CARE 2020) and the Humanitarian and Emergency Strategy (HES 2013-2020).
+The Humanitarian Performance Targets included in CARE’s Humanitarian and Accountability Framework (HAF) are described by CARE’s Vision 2030 including the specific priorities and critical outcomes for CARE’s humanitarian impact area.
 They are thus related to CARE’s strategic performance as a humanitarian organisation undergoing a finite period of evolution and bound to specific aspirations.

 The Performance Indicators are cluster in Performance Areas which relate to different components of the Global Programme strategy as well as the CHS.
 Each Performance Area includes its own set of indicators and targets against which CARE is able to measure its performance during each emergency response, across the organisation and over time.

-The scope of the response(s) with regards to CARE’s four core sectors (WASH, Shelter, Food & Nutrition Security, and Sexual and Reproductive Health and Rights)
+The technical scope of CARE’s humanitarian response(s) remains focused on four core sectors (WASH, Shelter, Food & Nutrition Security, and Sexual and Reproductive Health and Rights).

 a) effectively in terms of emergency preparedness and surge capacity